All graphics and images are copyright of A True Church

 This Aramaic phrase is very similar to the Hebrew phrase "He is Holy Gods" of Joshua 24:19.
 Daniel 4:8-9 and 18 have the singular noun רוּחַ (ruach) "spirit" with the plural adjective and plural noun אֱלָהִין קַדִּישִׁין ('elâhiyn qaddiyshiyn) "holy gods" (KJV).
 Joshua 24:19 likewise has the singular pronoun הוּא (hu') "He" and the plural adjective and plural noun אֱלהִים קְדשִׁים ('elohiym qedoshiym) "Holy Gods."

 Furthermore, notice Daniel 4:8-9 and 18 do not have "spirits of the holy gods," but rather "spirit of the holy gods" (KJV).
-This singular "spirit" of the "holy gods" plural (which is also mentioned in Daniel 5:11,13 see KJV) is seen as exactly that in Daniel chapter 4, one spirit of the plural Gods.
+This singular "spirit" of the "holy gods" (plural) is also mentioned later in Daniel 5:11 (see KJV)13 by the queen, and the king likewise says,

 Daniel 4:17 says,

 This decision is by the decree of the watchers, and the sentence by the word of the holy ones, . . . .

 Who are "the watchers" and "the holy ones"?
 A little later it says,

 this is the interpretation, O king, and this is the decree of the Most High, which has come upon my lord the king: (Daniel 4:24)